CompTIA Security+ Exam Notes

 (Redundant Array of Independent Disks)

 RAID 0 provides no fault tolerance or redundancy.
 Requires a minimum of 2 disks.
-The information is spread across each drive (for example: as it fills one block then adds data to the next sequential block).
+The information is spread across each drive (for example, as it fills one block and then adds data to the next sequential block).

 RAID 0 is striping with no parity.
-If one drive fails, all the information is lost, unless you have a backup of the data.
+If one drive fails, all the information is lost without a data backup.

-This form of RAID is used for performance, multiple heads reading/writing at the same time.
+This form of RAID is used for performance, with multiple heads reading/writing simultaneously.

-Both drives should be of the same size and speed.
-If you have two 320 GB drives, theoretically you would have 640 GB of storage space using this configuration.
+Both drives should be the same size and speed.
+If you have two 320 GB drives, theoretically, this configuration would give you 640 GB of storage space.

 RAID 0 is best used for video and audio streaming.
 It could also be used for something like a backup server.
-The actual backups are stored on other media than the system running the backup software.
+The backups are stored on other media than the backup software system.

 RAID 1:

 RAID 1 requires 2 drives and is known as mirroring.
 The exact same data is written to both drives.
-With RAID 1 you can add another disk controller, this eliminates a single point of failure.
+With RAID 1, you can add another disk controller, eliminating a single point of failure.
 Using two disk controllers in this configuration is known as duplexing.

-If you are using two 320 GB drives, theoretically you will have 320 GB for storage.
+Theoretically, if you use two 320 GB drives, you will have 320 GB for storage.

 If one drive fails, all the data is retained on the other drive. the performance will NOT degrade if one disk fails.
-You do not have to shut this system down to replace the failed drive.
-Simply remove the drive, take it out of the sled/carrier, and replace it with a new drive.
+You must not shut down this system to replace the failed drive.
+Simply remove the drive, remove it from the sled/carrier, and replace it with a new one.
 Reinsert the drive, go to the console, and select resync array.

-Use this RAID configuration for operating systems, authentication servers. etc. You have minimal drive space to work with.
+Use this RAID configuration for operating systems and authentication servers. etc. You have minimal drive space to work with.

 RAID 5: